raho1501/Unofficial-Thesis-Template/README.md

 # Unofficial-Thesis-Template

 Thesis template for master thesis in latex.
+*If the older version with the yellow frontpage is wanted it can be found in a separate branch.*
 Created it since there were no official template available at my university and only unofficial ones.
 Thought I would compete with those so here is my attempt.